skybaseinnovations/employee-handbook/docs/welcome.md

+### **Welcome to Skybase Innovations!**
-👋 **Welcome to Skybase Innovations!** 🚀 Where coding is our superpower and innovation is our middle name! 💻 We're thrilled to have you on board with us, and we can't wait to see the amazing things we'll achieve together!
-Let's get ready to take the software development world by storm! ⚡️
+👋 We’re thrilled to have you on board! 🚀 Here, coding is our superpower, and innovation is our middle name! 💻 We can't wait to see the amazing things we'll achieve together.
+Let’s get ready to take the software development world by storm! ⚡️

+### **Getting Started**

-Here are some tips to get you started:
+Here are some essential tips to help you start your journey with us:

--   **Using Discord for messaging:** Join our Discord server for team communication and updates.
-It's where the magic happens! 🔮🌟
+1. **Submit Your Citizenship Certificate**

--   **Submit your citizenship to Admin:** To get started with official work and payroll, make sure to submit your citizenship certificate to our Admin team. 📄💼
+    To begin official work and payroll processing, please submit your citizenship certificate to the Admin team. 📄💼

--   **Contact Admin/Lead for @skybase.com.np email:** If you need a company email for Github and project assignments, contact our Admin/Lead.
-They'll set you up in no time. 📨💻

--   **Learn to use Skybase Karya:** Our in-house project management and HR tool has many features, such as progress tracking, attendance, and leave management.
-Take some time to learn it and make your work life easier. 📊📆

--   **Take breaks and enjoy our office perks:** Our office has a kitchen where you can make yourself a cup of coffee, tea, or grab a glass of water.
-And don't forget to take breaks to recharge! ☕🍪
+2. **Official Company Email**

+    You will be given an official company email address (name@skybase.com.np).
+This email is essential for all work-related communications and documentation.

+3. **Join Our Discord Server**

+    Our Discord server is the heart of our communication, providing updates and facilitating team collaboration.
+Here’s how to join:

+    - **Create a Discord Account with Company Email**: If you don’t have one, sign up at Discord Sign-Up.
+(Make sure to keep your office and personal accounts separate.)
+    - **Add HR**: Add the HR representative to your Discord account.
+    - **Receive Invitation**: You will get an invitation link from HR to join the company server.
+Click on the link and follow the prompts to get started.
+    - **Explore Channels**: Familiarize yourself with various channels like #general, #updates, and #team-discussion.

+4. **Learn to Use Karyabase**

+    Karya is our in-house project management and HR tool.
+It helps manage leave requests, track tasks, and monitor project progress.

+    - **Access Karyabase**: You will receive your login credentials and the link via your official email or Discord message.
+Log in at Karya Platform Login using the provided username and password.
+    - **Key Features**: Use the "HR" section for leave requests, attendance, and holiday management.
+Remember to clock in and out as per working days.

+5. **Set Up GitHub**

+    GitHub is crucial for version control and collaborative development.

+    - **Receive Credentials**: Your GitHub account will be created by management, and you’ll receive login details via your company email.
+    - **Access Repositories**: You will get invitations to join relevant code repositories.
+Accept these to access the codebase.

+6. **Take Breaks and Enjoy Office Perks**

+    Don’t forget to take breaks!
+Our office kitchen has coffee, tea, and water available for you. ☕🍪

+7. **Know Your Supervisor**

--   **If you're an intern, know your supervisor:** If you're an intern, make sure you know who your supervisor is and don't hesitate to ask for help with tasks.
-We're here to support you. 👨‍🏫📚
+    If you’re an intern, make sure to know your supervisor and don’t hesitate to ask for help.
+We’re here to support you! 👨‍🏫📚

+8. **Explore**

+    Explore more on this handbook to know more about our office culture, policies and conventions📚

+### **Contact Information**

+For any questions or assistance, feel free to reach out:

+- **HR & Finance**: `aakriti@skybase.com.np` | `+977-9824119284` | Discord ID: `aakriti_r`
+- **Operations**: `bikash@skybase.com.np` | `+977-98467145450` | Discord ID: `grg_bg_123`

+### **Conclusion**

-We're excited to have you join our team at Skybase Innovations!
-Let's make some magic happen. 🚀🌟
+We are excited to have you join our team at Skybase Innovations!
+Please ensure you complete the onboarding steps outlined above, and don’t hesitate to reach out if you need assistance.
+Let’s make some magic happen together! 🚀🌟